miltonlaufer/visualwebaudio/README.md

 - **Real-time Audio Processing**: Web Audio API integration with memory leak prevention and lifecycle management
 - **Error Handling**: Comprehensive error boundaries and connection validation
 - **Progressive Web App**: Installable with offline support and caching

+## PWA Support

+Visual Web Audio is a Progressive Web App (PWA) that can be installed on your device for a native app-like experience.
+Features include:
+- **Offline Functionality**: Core app works offline - create graphs, use nodes, export projects
+- **Installable**: Add to home screen on mobile/desktop
+- **Automatic Updates**: Always get the latest version
+- **Fast Loading**: Cached resources for instant startup

+### Offline Capabilities

+The application works offline with most features available:

+**✅ Available Offline:**
+- Create and edit audio graphs
+- Use all Web Audio API nodes and custom nodes
+- Export/import projects as JSON
+- Generate JavaScript code
+- Local project storage (IndexedDB) - persists between sessions

+**❌ Requires Internet:**
+- Loading external audio files from URLs
+- Checking for app updates
+- Accessing online examples or documentation

+### Automatic Updates

+The application includes an intelligent update system that ensures users always have the latest version:

+- **Build Timestamps**: Each build includes a unique timestamp for version detection
+- **Smart Checking**: Automatically checks for updates when the app is accessed and every 24 hours
+- **User-Friendly Notifications**: Non-intrusive update notifications with "Update Now" or "Later" options
+- **Seamless Updates**: One-click updates with automatic page refresh
+- **Background Monitoring**: Service worker continuously monitors for new versions

+When an update is available, you'll see a blue notification in the top-right corner.
+Click "Update Now" to instantly get the latest features and improvements!

 ## Getting Started